 When I came across data for the first time, in September 2011 (see image at the top), our women’s attitudes, indeed, didn’t appear to be as relaxed as those of the Central Asians.
 To me, however, they were still sufficiently laxed to be an issue!
 (I should add that the above conclusion is based on a survey covering just two Development Regions, the Mid-Western and Far Western Regions.)

 In “Let’s Raise Children Who Won’t Have to Recover From Their Childhoods”, discussing violence against children in homes and schools, I stated that one would NOT think of Nepal as a violent country…except it IS…”behind closed doors.”
-And also that, that applies to violence against women as well.
+And also that, that applies to violence against women.

-Here are the charts summarizing data from “Multiple Cluster Indicators Suvey (MICS) 2014” about the attitudes of women towards wife-beating to give you an idea about that.
+Here are the charts summarizing data from “Multiple Indicator Cluster Survey (MICS) 2014” about the attitudes of women towards wife-beating to give you an idea about that.

 Here’s the first one broken down by area.